Icefjord Centre, Ilusulissat, Greenland to be completed in 2021

-So, this is an exhibition about our relationship with the natural landscape - wild, powerful, powerful and natural but threatened landscapes - and about striking modern buildings and their place in those landscapes.
+So, this is an exhibition about our relationship with the natural landscape - wild and powerful, but threatened landscapes - and about striking modern buildings and their place in those landscapes.

-On one of the information panels, there is an important quotation where Dorte Mandrup to explain her belief:
+On one information panels, there is an important quotation where Dorte Mandrup explains her belief:

 “that a building can enhance a landscape - increase the drama or underpin its beauty when placed correctly and when shaped aptly.”